dev-workshops/one-day-android/02-day-one-afternoon.md

 Note that all methods are part of a class (but don't worry about that yet).

 All methods have:
-- A return type
+- A return type (the type of the answer)
 - A name
-- (optional) Parameters
+- (optional) Parameters (the inputs)
-- The code body
+- The code body (where the logic takes place)

 To call a method, use the name, pass params, and profit.

+There are some other words floating around, such as `public` and `private`.
+These basically have to do with whom can talk to each other.
+A private method is internal to a class, meaning it can't be called from the outside.

+A `static` variable or function doesn't need to be called on an instance of a class.
+It is always the same across all instances.
+More about that later.

+> Check: What do you expect this code to do?

 #### Code along (JUnit)

 For the following few exercises we will be writing methods and asserting that the results are what we expect by using jUnit.
 Automated testing is a powerful way to ensure that the code we write works the way we expect it too.

 Do this with me: